gantsign/ansible-role-intellij/README.md

     * You need to install the JDK src as well as the JDK.
     * When using Java > 9 you also need to install the jmods.

-    e.g. the following is required if using OpenJDK 11 with CentOS:
+    e.g. the following is required if using OpenJDK 17 with Rocky Linux:

     ```yml
-    - name: Install OpenJDK 11
+    - name: Install OpenJDK 17
       become: true
       yum:
         name:
-          - java-11-openjdk-devel
+          - java-17-openjdk-devel
-          - java-11-openjdk-jmods
+          - java-17-openjdk-jmods
-          - java-11-openjdk-src
+          - java-17-openjdk-src
         state: present
     ```